 - Failure to draft documents that address the buyer’s ability to perform.

-Watson & Associates LLC has been delivering results for government contractors since we opened in 2003.
-As government contract law attorneys, we understand the novation legal issues that arise in the novation of contract process with government contracts and the problems that buying and selling a business can create.
-Our goal is to federal contractors with high-level guidance in the FAR novation agreement process.
+At Watson, our law firm understands the legal issues that arise in the novation of contract process with government contracts and the problems that buying and selling a business can create.
+Our goal is to provide our client with high-level guidance in the FAR novation process.

 - Avoid the temptation to get a canned agreement template.
 It may not meet federal contracting requirements.